xullnn/ls_pull_over_push/210/answers.md

 - one positive: return the rest of the string from the `start`
 - one negative
   - negative indexes will be converted to positive indexes by the formula `length + n` n is the **negative** index
-  - therefor `-1` pointing to the `length - 1` char, which is the last char in the string(notice how this differs from positive indexes which the starting index is `0`)
+  - therefor `-1` pointing to the `length - 1` char, which is the last char in the string(notice how this differs from positive indexes where the starting index is `0`)
   - so a negative index `-n` will return the last `n` chars of the string
 - two negative
   - first covert them into positive ones and think again